ircv3/ircv3-specifications/deprecated/sasl-dh-blowfish.md

 ---
-title: IRCv3 SASL DH-BLOWFISH Authentication Mechanism
+title: SASL DH-BLOWFISH Authentication Mechanism
 layout: spec
+redirect_from:
+  - /specs/documentation/sasl-dh-blowfish.html
 deprecated: "This mechanism has been deemed unsafe and has been deprecated.
 Please refer to the [SASL Mechanisms](http://ircv3.net/docs/sasl-mechs.html) page for mechanisms that the IRCv3 WG now recommends."
 copyrights:
   -